esccode/esccode.github.io/index.md

 [Comptia](https://www.comptia.org/certifications)

-If you have any questions about CompTIA  exams, please do not hesitate to contact me.
+If you have any questions about CompTIA  exams, please do not hesitate to [contact me](mailto:theesccode@gmail.com)